Hyde Park on Hudson: Historical accuracy

 Roosevelt biographer Geoffrey Ward has written: "It is true that [FDR and Daisy] drove to a hilltop that they loved at some point in 1935, and that something happened on that hilltop.
 I think he kissed her – which meant a great deal to both of them.
 And it started a long, first flirtatious and then very fond friendship.
 But what happened in the film did not happen."

-Newsreel footage of the real events of the 1939 Royal visit was filmed by Pathe News.
+Newsreel footage of the real events of the 1939 Royal visit was filmed by Pathé News.